INFO-4602-5602/project-3-mozilla-project-3-team-6/README.md

 - This question was answered by plotting boxplot of each question answered for a selected country by each binned sentiment response (-2,-1,0,1,2).
 - A dropdown menu allowed the user to select which country he/she would like to drilldown and inspect the distribution of responses.

+<h4> Design Considerations </h5>

 <h4>Bells and Whistles </h4>
 <ol>
   <li> removed Other/Custom responses from the raw dataset. </li>
   <li> replaced NaN responses with 0s. </li>
   <li> The two scatter plots correlating average # owned electronics and knowledge of technology with sentiment for the future are linked graphs.
 Clicking a point (Country) in one scatter plot shows the country's position in the other corresponding scatter plot.  </li>
   <li> Dropdown menu for selecting a country allows for drill down of the distribution of responses, using boxplots, for individual responses (# of owned electronics and technological knowledge ) for each sentiment response group</li>
+  <li> Semantic Zoom:  Users can look at the overall average sentiment and survey responses for each country, or drill down to individual response from each country, using the dropdown menu at the top of the visualization, binned by their sentitment response.</li>
 </ol>

 # visualization 2 (Hunter):